antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 To understand better how this cytokine relates to different tissue and cell types, we do the same process but now we take a look at the gene TNF

 * Type in the textbox **Gene / Probeset: TNF**.
 * Click the **Next** button and click **Next** again in the following page.

 We can make use of the annotations to view the results of our samples in groups.

 * Scroll down in the page to make some adjustments in the *Adjustable settings* menu under the graph.
 Under *Group Separations* change *use track:* **tissue (2cat)** to separate the samples of the tissue blood from those of synovial fluid.
 * Under *Graphics* adjust *Graphtype:* **Boxplot with circles** and *ColorMode:* **Color by Track**.
 * After you selected your preferred adjustments, click **Adjust Settings**.

+The expression values are currently log2 transformed.
+Check out the difference when you display the expression values without a transformation:
+* In the menu under the graph, change **Transform** into *log2* and click **Adjust Settings**

  Often you use a boxplot to assess whether the expression values between groups of samples differ for a particular gene and to quickly identify average values, outliers, the dispersion of the data set, and signs of skewness.

- * Next to the visual representation, R2 also provides the five number summary in textual format.
-Hover your mouse over each box to compare the summarizing values of the two groups.
+ Next to the visual representation, R2 also provides the five number summary in textual format.
+ * Hover your mouse over each box to compare the summarizing values of the two groups.

   The circles on top of the boxplot show the individual value of each sample, which is a good way to stay aware of the raw data and the distribution behind the summary.
  We can see that the two groups show different values for the boxplots.
 But how certain are we that the group means vary by more than that random chance allows?
 To answer that question R2 shows you the results of an analysis of variance (ANOVA): you can find the F-value, the test statistic of the ANOVA test, and the p-value of the ANOVA test in the table above the plot.